angular/angular/CONTRIBUTING.md

 ## <a name="commit"></a> Commit Message Format

-*This specification is inspired and supersedes the [AngularJS commit message format][commit-message-format].*
+*This specification is inspired by and supersedes the [AngularJS commit message format][commit-message-format].*

 We have very precise rules over how our Git commit messages must be formatted.
 This format leads to **easier to read commit history**.